 CLASSICAL GUITARIST DANIEL ROEST lives and performs in Northern California.
 Roest ("roost"), of Folsom, CA, has given countless solo and ensemble performances in nearly every kind of venue.
 With a broad range of styles to select from, his performances shift gears through continents and periods, aimed at pleasing all ages.
-With performing, teaching and presenting, he leads a full life in the arts, putting his training and decades of experience to work.
+With performing, teaching and presenting, he's led a full life in the arts, putting his training and decades of experience to work.

 SIX-YEAR-OLD STICKS WITH IT

 Roest first saw Segovia at age 11 in Berkeley, having taken guitar lessons from age 6.
 He was then sent to study with the Maestro's late protégé Bunyan Webb, and entered college as an ambitious guitar major, eventually earning three degrees.
 He later taught guitar and music fundamentals at California State University Stanislaus, De Anza, Foothill and San Jose City Colleges and now maintains a full-time teaching studio in Folsom, CA. "Slow and steady wins the race," he reflects on the decades since.
 "Sometimes I pinch myself when I think of all the dads in my neighborhood and how they make their living and how I make mine.
-The commute to work is great - walk from the kitchen to the front room!"
+The commute to work is great - I walk from the kitchen to the front room!"

 Though the Segovia tradition held strictly to unamplified nylon-string playing, Roest and many of his contemporaries prefer to amplify for increased dynamic range, if the venue calls for it.
 "I strive for the best musical experience for the entire audience," Roest says.
 "I remember seeing Segovia in a large hall in San Francisco, and I could barely hear him.
 Still, he was able to achieve a wonderful sense of intimacy, like you were in his living room, but were going deaf."